About Charlevoix County

 - Divorce records (judgments of divorce) are maintained by the 33rd Circuit Court, not the Clerk's vital records division, and must be requested through the Circuit Court Clerk at the same address.

 There is no waiting period in Michigan, and licenses are valid for 33 days from issuance.
-For vital records more than a few years old or when the County Clerk cannot locate a record, the Michigan Department of Health and Human Services, Vital Records Division in Lansing (phone: 517-335-8656) serves as the central state repository.
+For vital records more than a few years old or when the County Clerk cannot locate a record, the Michigan Department of Health and Human Services, Vital Records Division in Lansing (phone: 517-335-8656) is the central state repository.
 Online ordering is available through VitalChek.com for an additional processing fee, though this third-party service charges convenience fees that can significantly increase the total cost.

 Business & Licensing

-Business-related records in Charlevoix County are maintained by multiple agencies depending on the type of business activity.
-The Charlevoix County Clerk at 301 State Street, Charlevoix, MI 49720 (phone: 231-547-7200) accepts filings for assumed name registrations (Doing Business As or DBA certificates) for sole proprietorships and partnerships operating under a name other than the owner's legal name, as required by Michigan law (MCL 445.1).
+Business related records in Charlevoix County are maintained by multiple agencies depending on the type of business activity.
+Charlevoix County Clerk at 301 State Street, Charlevoix, MI 49720 (phone: 231-547-7200) accepts filings for assumed name registrations (Doing Business As or DBA certificates) for sole proprietorships and partnerships operating under a name other than the owner's legal name, as required by Michigan law (MCL 445.1).
 The filing fee is approximately $10.00 and certificates are valid for periodic renewal.

 However, formal business entity formation including corporations, limited liability companies (LLCs), limited partnerships, and other statutory entities must be registered with the Michigan Department of Licensing and Regulatory Affairs (LARA) through the Corporations Division.
 The Michigan Business Entity Search is available free online at cofs.lara.michigan.gov, where users can search by business name, registered agent, or file number to view formation documents, annual reports, and current status.
-Professional licenses including contractors, cosmetologists, health professionals, and other regulated occupations are issued by state-level boards through LARA, not at the county level.
+Professional licenses including contractors, cosmetologists, health professionals, and other regulated occupations are issued by state-level boards through LARA, not at Charlevoix County level.

-Building permits, electrical permits, plumbing permits, and mechanical permits are issued by the Charlevoix County Building Department at 1000 O'Malley Drive (phone: 231-547-7220), which enforces state construction codes.
-Zoning determinations and land use permits are handled by individual townships and cities within the county, as Michigan does not have county-wide zoning.
-The Charlevoix Area Chamber of Commerce, located at 109 Mason Street, Charlevoix, MI 49720 (charlevoixchamber.org), provides business directories and economic development information but does not maintain official licensing records.
+Local business operating licenses and permits may be required by individual municipalities; the City of Charlevoix County requires business licenses through its Clerk's office at 210 State Street (phone: 231-547-3270).
+Building permits, electrical permits, plumbing permits, and mechanical permits are issued by Charlevoix County Building Department at 1000 O'Malley Drive (phone: 231-547-7220), which enforces state construction codes.
+Zoning determinations and land use permits are handled by individual townships and cities within Charlevoix County, as Michigan does not have county-wide zoning.

+org), provides business directories and economic development information but does not maintain official licensing records.
 Sales tax licensing is handled by the Michigan Department of Treasury, not local offices.

 Frequently Asked Questions